 I am however, a HUGE fan of tender, melt-in-your-mouth, big and bold flavour meat.
 And if a slow cooker has to take the centre stage for this to happen, so be it.
 I suppose I can share the lime light…for one day.

-Have you ever had a really tasty and satisfying meat ragu at your favourite Italian restaurant?I am talking about rich and satisfying meat based tomato sauce that’s been cooked for hours allowing for deep flavours to build and blend into a beautiful medley.
+Have you ever had a really tasty and satisfying Italian beef ragu at your favourite Italian restaurant?I am talking about rich and satisfying meat based tomato sauce that’s been cooked for hours allowing for deep flavours to build and blend into a beautiful medley.

 The bold taste of this sauce will leave you gobsmacked, I mean in a complete disbelief that you barely lifted a finger for this awesomeness to come out of your kitchen.
 Crock pot, you win.